eslint/eslint/docs/user-guide/command-line-interface.md

 ESLint supports `.eslintignore` files to exclude files from the linting process when ESLint operates on a directory.
 Files given as individual CLI arguments will be exempt from exclusion.
 The `.eslintignore` file is a plain text file containing one pattern per line.
 It can be located in any of the target directory's ancestors; it will affect files in its containing directory as well as all sub-directories.
 Here's a simple example of a `.eslintignore` file:

-    node_modules/*
+    temp.js
     **/vendor/*.js

-A more detailed breakdown of supported patterns and directories ESLint ignores by default can be found in [Configuring ESLint](configuring.md#ignoring-files-and-directories).
+A more detailed breakdown of supported patterns and directories ESLint ignores by default can be found in [Ignoring Code](configuring/ignoring-code.md).

 ## Exit codes